stone-payments/stoneco-guidelines/backend/python/README.md

 9
 ```

-And therefore, a function that does not force its parameters to be of a fixed type, it is a polymorfic function.
+And therefore, a function that does not force its parameters to be of a fixed type, it is a polymorphic function.
 As it can be seen in the following example, the plus function can operate on different object types:

 ```python
 >>> def plus(one, two):